The Bifid cipher

 end

-- For each character in the message,
+- For each character in the message

-finds its coordinates (row and column) in the Polybius square using thefindall(==(c), poly)
+coordinates (row and column) in the Polybius square using

-. - The coordinates are combined into a single array of numbers
+findall(==(c), poly). - Coordinates are combined into a single array of numbers

-, where all row numbers come first, followed by all column numbers. - The numbers are grouped in pairs, and for each pair is found the the corresponding symbol in the Polybius square.
+where all row numbers go first, and then all column numbers. - The numbers are grouped in pairs, and for each pair there is

-- The result is returned as an encrypted string.
+the corresponding symbol is in the Polybius square. - The result is returned as an encrypted string.

 Function decrypt(message, poly)